-Retail stores are also turning increasingly to IoT- and AI-enabled sensors to improve marketing and product placement based on customer behaviors.
-AI-enabled cameras can detect the walking patterns and gaze directions of a store's customers, and analyze interest in specific products.
+Retail stores are also turning increasingly to IoT- and AI-enabled sensors to improve marketing and product placement based on customer behaviours.
+AI-enabled cameras can detect the walking patterns and gaze directions of a store’s customers, and analyse interest in specific products.

 Moreover, though we don’t hear about this as much, the same cameras can conceivably pick up on demographic patterns, producing data that could help individual locations to optimize their sales strategies accordingly.